 These Corporate Governance Guidelines should be viewed as a set of recommendations as well as a benchmark of best practices.
 The Nigerian MSME environment covers a wide spectrum of entities which vary in terms of size, management model, maturity, ownership structure, operations, and sponsorship requirements.
 The FRC believes that the principles laid out in this document represent corporate governance best practices and are applicable to all MSMEs, while bearing in mind that the implementation of the principles will have to be adapted to the unique circumstances of each MSME taking into account their stage of growth and development.
-These Guidelines also include a section on family-run enterprises, which represent a significant portion of the Nigerian MSME community, taking into account their own peculiarities.
+These Guidelines also a section on family-run enterprises, which represent a include significant portion of the Nigerian MSME community, taking into account their own peculiarities.

-The Guidelines has seven (7) sections set out into ten (10) principles of corporate governance for MSMEs.
+The Guidelines has six (6) sections set out into eleven (11) principles of corporate governance for MSMEs.

 The sections and Principles covered are:

-A. Corporate Governance Policies and Procedures

-- B. Board of Directors

-- C. Control Environment (internal controls, audit, and risk management)

-- D. Stakeholder Relations
+- A. Corporate Governance Policies and Procedures - B. Board of Directors - C. Control Environment (internal controls, audit, and risk management) - D. Stakeholder Relations

-- E. Family Governance
+E. Family Governance

-- F. Environment, Social and Governance Considerations
+F. Environment, Social and Governance Considerations

-- G. Transparency and Stakeholder Relations